scottdorman/scottdorman.github.io/_posts/2006/2006-06-17-windows-vista-kernel-changes.md

 Windows Vista is coming and will be here sooner than some might think.
 By now you have probably seen the graphical changes coming in Vista with the new Aero and Aero Glass user interfaces (and the associated hardware needed to support them) and heard all about the new user account controls in Vista that are designed to make the operating system more secure.

-But what about the “under-the-hood” changes in the Vista kernel?
+But what about the "under-the-hood" changes in the Vista kernel?
 Lots of exciting changes in Windows Vista kernel are being made in the areas of performance, scalability, reliability, and security.

 Early in the week, Mark Russinovich and David Solomon presented a talk on some of the new kernel features, including: